-PREPARATION OF MENOPUR 600 IU
+PREPARATION OF MENOPUR 1200 IU

-MENOPUR is provided as a powder in a vial, and must be dissolved with one syringe of solvent before it is injected.
-The solvent which you should use to dissolve MENOPUR is provided in a pre-filled syringe in the package.
+MENOPUR is provided as a powder in a vial, and must be dissolved with two syringes with solvent before it is injected.
+The solvents which you should use to dissolve MENOPUR are provided in prefilled syringes in the package.

-MENOPUR 600IU must be dissolved with one pre-filled syringe with solvent before use.
+MENOPUR 1200IU must be dissolved with two pre-filled syringes with solvent before use.